gleam-lang/website/language-server.md

 ---
 layout: page
-title: The Gleam Language Server Manual
+title: The Gleam Language Server reference
 subtitle: Gleam IDE features for all editors
 ---